Siddharth-Jaswal/PDF-GAN/README.md

 Interpretation:

-* The distance is measured in the same units as ( z ).
+* The distance is measured in the same units as $z$.
 * Relative to the data standard deviation, this indicates a reasonably close match.
 * The generator approximates the distribution trend, though not perfectly.